 Owen, Ruth Bryan.
 Caribbean Caravel.
 New York: Dodd, Mead, and Company, 1949.

-Ruth Bryan Owen, daughter of “The Peerless Leader,” three–time Democratic presidential candidate William Jennings Bryan, inherited her father’s political gifts as a communicator and, like him, pursued a reform agenda in the House of Representatives.
+Ruth Bryan Owen, daughter of “The Peerless Leader,” former Nebraska Representative and three-time Democratic presidential candidate William Jennings Bryan, inherited her father’s political gifts as a communicator and, like him, pursued a reform agenda in the U.S. House of Representatives.
 Known for her strenuous campaign efforts, oratory, and devotion to constituent services, Representative Owen became the first woman to serve on the House Foreign Affairs Committee.

-In the 1926 and 1928 elections, Owen adopted the high–energy campaigning tactics, complete with spirited oratory, which once distinguished her father’s campaigns.
+In the 1926 and 1928 elections, Owen adopted the high-energy campaigning tactics, complete with spirited oratory, which once distinguished her father’s campaigns.
 She was determined to reach as many citizens as possible in the district, then one of the largest geographic districts in the country, stretching more than 500 miles along the Atlantic seaboard from Jacksonville to Key West.
 She cruised the coastline in a green Ford coupe dubbed “The Spirit of Florida,” logging more than 10,000 miles to give 500 stump speeches.
 Despite her growing popularity, Owen angered Democratic Party leaders for refusing to endorse the presidential nominee, Al Smith, or to appear with him during his campaign stops in Florida.
-She understood that her connection to the Catholic Smith would be unpopular in the then violently anti–Catholic state.
-Her attention to constituents’ opinions served her well, and Owen easily defeated Republican William C. Lawson with 65 percent of the vote—while the Republican presidential candidate, Herbert Hoover, scooped up Florida’s electors with a 17 percent margin of victory.6 Upon victory, Owen referred humorously to her father’s three unsuccessful bids for President: “There!
+She understood that her connection to the Catholic Smith would be unpopular in the then violently anti-Catholic state.
+On Election Day, Owen easily defeated Republican William C. Lawson with 65 percent of the vote—while the Republican presidential candidate, Herbert Hoover, scooped up Florida’s electors with a 17 percent margin of victory.6 Upon her victory, Owen referred humorously to her father’s three unsuccessful bids for President: “There!
 I am the first Bryan who ran for anything and got it!”7

 The campaign fight, however, was not over for Owen.
 Lawson contested the election, charging that Owen had lost her American citizenship upon her marriage to an Englishman and then living outside the United States.
 He claimed that she was ineligible for election to Congress because she had not recovered her citizenship under the provisions of the 1922 Cable Act, which allowed women married to foreign men to petition for repatriation upon their return to the United States, until 1925.
 This did not allow for the seven years’ citizenship required by the Constitution to run for U.S. Representative.
 Unfazed, Owen put her oratorical skills to work.
 She offered a persuasive and successful defense of her eligibility before the House Elections Committee, exposing the deficiencies of the Cable Act and leading to an eventual amendment to the law.
 Her audience convinced, she was sworn in at the start of the 71st Congress (1929–1931) on March 4, 1929.
 Owen won the Democratic nomination and ran unopposed in the 1930 general election.